TiredMir/Coin/README.md

 # Usage
 1. You can launch the program by typing `python coin.py`
-2. Or you could `chmod +x coin.py` and create a softlink to the program in your PATH.
+2. (Linux only) Or you could `chmod +x coin.py` and create a softlink to the program in your PATH.
 Also use `coin -h` for the help menu.
 A man page is coming soon.

 # Further information